Written by DiveThru Team

 Reviewed by Natalie Asayag MSW, LCSW

 For those who grew up listening to love songs, we bet you were pretty busy imagining what your future love life would look like and daydreaming about who you’ll be with forever and ever.
 Ahhhh romance.
 We remember it well!
-But if you haven’t been in a relationship where unconditional love is a major player, you might not totally know what it means or what it’s even supposed to look like!
+But if you haven’t been in a relationship where unconditional love is a major player, you might be wondering what does it mean to love someone unconditionally??
+What is that even supposed to look like??
 We’ve gotchu, boo.

 So, let’s break it allll down together!
 We’re getting into what unconditional love really is and what it REALLY isn’t.